MysteryPancake/Houdini-OpenCL/README.md

 This is exactly what @ bindings are doing.
 They replace `@P` with the equivalent OpenCL read/write instruction for that data type.

-## OpenCL worksets
+## Worksets in OpenCL

-Sometimes you need to run an operation over clusters of data.
+Sometimes you need to run an operation over small sections of a larger bunch of data.

-For example, Vellum (XPBD) runs over clusters of prims, and [Vertex Block Descent (VBD)](https://github.com/MysteryPancake/Houdini-VBD) runs over clusters of points.
+For example, Vellum (XPBD) runs over sections of prims, while [Vertex Block Descent (VBD)](https://github.com/MysteryPancake/Houdini-VBD) and Otis run over sections of points.

 <img src="./images/vellum_vs_vbd.png" width="800">

-Clusters can be generated using the Graph Color node.
-This computes the offset and size of each cluster.
+Vellum, VBD and Otis use the Graph Color node to generate these sections.
+It computes the offset and size of each data section.

 <img src="./images/graph_color.png" width="500">

-To run an operation based on these cluster ranges, you can use the workset option on any OpenCL node.
+To run an operation over data sections, you can use the workset option on any OpenCL node.

 <img src="./images/multiple_global_workgroups.png" width="500">

-This option runs the kernel multiple times in a row.
+This option runs the same kernel multiple times, with different data lengths.
 It passes the global index offset as another kernel argument.

-I think of it as multiple global workgroups.
-This diagram isn't really correct though, as it's the same kernel each time.
+I think of this like multiple global workgroups.
+This diagram isn't really correct though, because it's really the same kernel each time.

 <img src="./images/multiple_global_workgroups2.png">